maxellmilay/hakbang/data/coachmarks/plan.md

 ## 7. Selecting a Sidewalk

-### Use the location picker to choose a sidewalk segment you want to annotate.
-You can zoom and pan the map to find the exact location.
+### Use the sidewalk picker to choose a sidewalk segment you want to annotate.
+You can zoom and pan the map to find the exact sidewalk.

-_// The location picker is displayed, and the map is interactively shown._
+_// The sidewalk picker is displayed, and the map is interactively shown._

 ---